heiner/heiner.github.com/_posts/2026-06-18-some-specific-integrals.md

 It turns out that the operator $$T$$ has been studied by mathematicians.
-Rosenblum (1958) gave an explicit diagonalization of this operator $$T$$.
-Diagonalization is part of the spectral analysis of an operator, a powerful concept that involves finding the fundamental properties of the operator as a mathematical object.
-Like its finite-dimensional analog matrix diagonalization, it allows us to compute "functions of the operator", including its powers $$T^n$$.
+Rosenblum (1958) gave an explicit diagonalization of this operator.
+Diagonalization is part of the spectral analysis of an operator, a powerful concept that involves finding the fundamental properties of the operator as a mathematical object (finding out all its secrets, as it were).
+Like its finite-dimensional analog matrix diagonalization, it allows us to compute "functions of the operator", including its powers&nbsp;$$T^n$$.

 The diagonalization of $$T$$ due to Rosenblum can be written as
 \begin{equation} \label{eq:Hilbert-matrix-unitary-relation}